 A big advantage of this filter is its durable, sturdy, and made very solidly.
-Some of the other filters of this type are very cheap, made of crappy plastic, and tend to fall apart because they are much too flimsy.
+Some of the competitors are very cheap, made of crappy plastic, and tend to fall apart because they are much too flimsy.
 On the flipside, this model is BPA free and made out of food-grade ABS plastic.

-Filter longevity is a second huge advantage.
+Longevity is a second huge advantage.
 The filter can clean up 200 gallons of water before being changed.
-So you only need to change the filter every 4 to 5 months at the most and even better, they are very quick and easy to replace.
+So you only need to change it every 4 to 5 months at the most and even better, they are very quick and easy to replace.

-Next, the installation process is simple.
+The installation process is simple.
 It’s very easy to connect it to your faucet and even easier to take out the filters and replace them which will only take you a few minutes.
-Lastly, it’s going to last you for quite some time because they used the best materials to create this water filter.
+Lastly, it’s going to last you for quite some time because they made it with the best materials.

 Installation is also very easy with this model.
 Mounting right on your faucet is simple.
 And when it’s time to replace the filters, you will not have to spend an arm and a leg because they are very inexpensive.
 They need to be changed roughly every three months, and you aren’t going to spend a fortune to accomplish this task.

-Our final model from Culligan is a fan favorite.
-When you look at it on Amazon, it’s a highly rated faucet water filter that many people seem to appreciate.
-And after using it ourselves, we can tell you point blank that the great reviews it’s received over the years are certainly more than justified.
+Our final water filter from Culligan is a fan favorite.
+And after using it ourselves, we can tell you point blank that the great reviews it’s recefuived over the years are certainly more than justified.

 Installation is really easy with this model.
 And it gives you the ability to quickly turn the filter on and off because at times you’ll want your sink to provide unfiltered water.

-The incredibly long warranty period is one reason to consider this water filter.
+The incredibly long warranty period is one reason to consider this product.
 Believe it or not, they actually offer a two-year warranty.
 The only reason we can think of is that they truly believe in their product and they are willing to stand by its effectiveness.

 Another reason to appreciate this filter is that it’s made with two different available finishes.
-Depending on the appliances and fixtures in your home, you have the option to choose the best faucet water filter to match your current decor.
+Depending on the appliances and fixtures in your home, you have the option to choose the best finish to match your current decor.

 How Do Faucet Water Filters Work?

 Not all faucet water filters were created equally.
-Some have better features than others, and some just aren’t as good as their competitors.
+The best faucet water filters have better features than others, and some just aren’t as good as their competitors.

 Features to Look For

-Believe it or not, it may seem nearly impossible to get specific instructions to install faucet water filters because of the different brands and manufacturers available to purchase from.
+Believe it or not, it may seem nearly impossible to get specific installation instructions for water filters because of the different brands and manufacturers available to purchase from.
 But it’s quite easy to explain the installation process no matter which model you happen to buy.

 Before the installation actually begins, you need to have an adjustable wrench on hand as well as Teflon tape.
 Without them, you will not be able to complete the installation properly, and if you leave out the Teflon tape, your water filter is going to leak.

-For the most part, a wide range of existing faucet water filters already provide all of the parts needed for proper installation.
+The best faucet water filter already provides all of the parts needed for proper installation.
 But on the other hand, there are a few that do not give you all of the parts required and many even forget to add the Teflon tape, although you can find it in certain models as well.

 Cleaning and Replacement

-Depending on the make and model of your water filter, replacing the filter cartridge may be different than our instructions.
-Although, for the wide majority of water filters, it’s very easy to change the filter itself and it will only take you a matter of minutes to complete the project.
+Depending on the make and model of your faucet water filter, replacing the cartridge may be different than our instructions.
+Although, for the wide majority, it’s very easy to change the filter itself and it will only take you a matter of minutes to complete the project.

-If your water filter has a filter change sensor, you should pay close attention to the indicator lights and swap out the old filter for a new one at the appropriate time.
-In other cases with a faucet water filter that does not have a sensor light, you may receive a reminder in the mail when it’s roughly the right time to change your filter.
+If your water filter has a change sensor, you should pay close attention to the indicator lights and swap out the old filter for a new one at the appropriate time.

-For the most part, your water filter will have a capacity indicator on it.
-Simply put, the majority of them last roughly 100 gallons, 200 gallons, and sometimes even more.
+For the most part, your faucet water filter will have a capacity indicator on it.
+The majority of them last roughly 100 gallons, 200 gallons, and sometimes even more.
 But this might not mean anything if you do not know how many gallons of water you’ve used.

-When choosing a new filter, find one that is capable of filtering known contaminants in your own water supply.
+When choosing the best faucet water filter for you, find one that is capable of filtering known contaminants in your own water supply.
 So test your water before purchasing your filter to determine which option is best suited for your home and family.